Overview of PNAIS Accreditation

 The Pacific Northwest Association of Independent Schools is a voluntary membership organization that promotes high educational quality for its schools through the establishment and advancement of comprehensive accreditation standards.
 In administering the accreditation process for independent elementary and secondary schools in Alaska, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming, the Association assists schools with the process of school improvement.
 Key to this process is the recognition that each school has a unique mission and philosophy.
 The Association does not try to impose a specific set of criteria that each school must meet; rather, the Association’s standards are based upon those qualities that have been deemed necessary in a quality institution.

-Accreditation of an institution by PNAIS indicates that it meets or exceeds the PNAIS Standards and Indicators.
+Accreditation of an institution by PNAIS indicates that it meets or exceeds the PNAIS Major Standards and Good Practices.
 The school is periodically assessed through a process that requires full disclosure and a peer group review process seeking to confirm the congruence between the school's stated mission and its actual program and services.
 An accredited school is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

 Accreditation by PNAIS is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of quality of every course or program offered, or the competence of individual staff members or graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the school.